 Tuesday, February 1, 2011 was a big day for Charlotte, NC.
 That’s when the Democratic National Committee announced the Democratic National Convention (DNC) would take over North Carolina’s Queen City during the first week of September 2012.

-With the announcement came a sense of excitement and pride for residents of the greater Charlotte area, including the 500-plus employees of Mecklenburg EMS Agency (Medic) who are responsible for providing EMS service to all 542 square miles of Mecklenburg County, including the city of Charlotte.
+With the announcement came a sense of excitement and pride for residents of the greater Charlotte area, including the 500-plus employees of Mecklenburg EMS Agency (Medic) who are responsible for providing EMS service to all 542 square miles of Mecklenburg County, including of the city of Charlotte.

 After a few days of celebration, once the initial rush of excitement wore off, the realities associated with the task began to set in.
-In addition to maintaining daily operations at the busiest EMS agency in North Carolina, Medic leadership now had to set aside enough time and resources to plan for one of the most complicated special events an EMS agency can take on.
+In addition to maintaining daily operations at the busiest EMS agency in the state of North Carolina, Medic leadership now had to set aside enough time and resources to plan for one of the most complicated special events an EMS agency can take on.

 Medic started by designating Deputy Director Kevin Staley as the agency’s lead for the event.
 Staley has a master’s degree in public administration, is a certified emergency manager and has 25 years of EMS experience as a paramedic.
 He also has a great deal of experience interfacing with numerous state, local and federal agencies, including the U.S. Secret Service, Department of Homeland Security (DHS) and the North Carolina Office of EMS (NCOEMS).
-This experience, along with the many relationships he has built as a result of his work, would prove invaluable.
+This experience, along with the many relationships he had built as a result of his work, would prove invaluable.

 Despite the agency’s considerable experience with special events and disaster preparedness, the 2012 DNC was clearly unique.
-It combined all of the elements of a multi-day mass gathering with the complexities of a national special security event (NSSE) thanks to the fact that a sitting president would be on hand to accept the Democratic nomination.
+It combined all of the elements of a multi-day mass gathering with the complexities of a national special security event (NSSE) thanks to the fact that a sitting president would be on hand to accept the Democratic nomination for president.
 It didn’t take long to assemble a list of questions, which, when answered, could help the agency get a much clearer picture of what needed to be planned.

 Medic quickly reached out to Denver EMS Assistant Chief James Robinson, as his agency had been down this road just four years earlier when the DNC was held in the Rocky Mountain state.
 Robinson graciously accepted an invitation to travel to Charlotte and share his experience with an audience that included Medic leadership, NCOEMS officials and leadership from various area hospitals and emergency responders.